List of Jimmy Neutron characters: Goddard

+Hugh Neutron

-Hugh Beaumont Neutron (voiced by Mark DeCarlo) is Jimmy Neutron's father and Judy's husband, is portrayed as a clueless, dimwitted, but good-natured man who works in an automotive assembly plant.
-He wears circular glasses, a sweater-vest with a white shirt and red tie, blue pants, and brown shoes.
+Hugh Beaumont Neutron (voiced by Mark DeCarlo) is Jimmy's father and Judy's husband.
+He is portrayed as a clueless, dimwitted, but good-natured man who works in an automotive assembly plant.
 He frequently offers advice to Jimmy in an attempt to be a better father.
 Ducks are Hugh's favorite hobby; he enjoys collecting and buffing duck decoys, displaying them around the house.
-Hugh also professes an obsession for pie, especially those baked by Judy Neutron.
-In one episode, Hugh invented a holiday called "Pule" (a combination of Pie and Yule) when Jimmy accidentally causes Christmas to be replaced by messing with Santa's atoms.
+Hugh also professes an obsession for pie, especially those baked by Judy.
+In one episode, Hugh invented a holiday called "Pule" when Jimmy accidentally causes Christmas to be replaced by messing with Santa's atoms.
 In another episode, Hugh gets hooked on shows from outer space.
 This proves vital as his knowledge of these shows ended up saving Earth when he had to answer a question related to one of the shows.
 The character is named after actor Hugh Beaumont, who played Ward Cleaver in Leave it to Beaver.
 His voice was in part an impression of one of the series producers, Paul Marshal.

+Judy Neutron

-Judith "Judy" Neutron (voiced by Megan Cavanagh) is a homemaker and baker who has auburn hair in an exaggerated 1950s fringe hairdo and green eyes.
-She married Hugh Neutron, and is Jimmy's mother.
-She wears a green sleeveless dress with small pink polka-dots, along with a white pearl necklace, high-heel dress shoes, red lipstick, and has a mole on the left side of her face.
-She is a responsible parent for her son Jimmy, and often professes a similar role for her husband Hugh.
+Judith "Judy" Neutron (voiced by Megan Cavanagh) is a homemaker and baker, Jimmy's mother and Hugh's wife.
+She is a responsible parent for her son Jimmy, and often takes on a similar role for her husband Hugh.
+She addresses Jimmy by his full name whenever she scolds him or one of his inventions messes up.
 Regardless, she has stated that she appreciates her union to Hugh and is happy in their marriage.

 Recurring

+Betty Quinlan

-Betty Quinlan (voiced by Kath Soucie) is Jimmy's first crush.
+Elizabeth "Betty" Quinlan (voiced by Kath Soucie) the pretty and most popular girl at the school and Jimmy's crush.
 She is nice to him, and has the unintentional ability to make him do things he normally would not do.
 Betty told Cindy that she is fully aware of Jimmy and Cindy's feelings for each other, and to "Just relax and keep out of my face.
 He's all yours".
+Betty also serves as the series' female protagonist of the episodes "Out Darn Spotlight" and "Vanishing Act" when Jimmy and Betty are married.

+Bolbi Stroganovsky

-Also known as the "boy from fairytale land" or the "boy with the funny name", Bolbi Stroganovsky (voiced by Phil LaMarr) is the strange resident exchange student from Backhairistan.
+Bolbi Stroganovsky, also known as the "boy from fairytale land" or the "boy with the funny name", (voiced by Phil LaMarr), is the strange resident exchange student from Backhairistan.
 He normally speaks broken English, but is shown to have a surprisingly good Shakespearean acting voice when auditioning for a play.
 He dresses in stereotypical Eastern European garb and has an accent of indeterminate origin, and joins Jimmy, Carl, Sheen, Cindy, and Libby to the game show in "Win, Lose, and Kaboom!"
 He states that "Super-Kabobby Man" is the most famous hero of Backhairistan.
 It is known that he has a blond sister who looks just like him in "Crouching Jimmy, Hidden Sheen."
 He has a musical pet goat named Yurri.